uilibs/uiprotect/README.md

 # Python Wrapper for Unifi Protect API

-This module communicates with Unifi Protect Surveilance software installed on either a Ubiquiti CloudKey+ or Unifi Dream Machine Pro.
+This module communicates with Unifi Protect Surveillance software installed on either a Ubiquiti CloudKey+ or Unifi Dream Machine Pro.

 The API is not documented by Ubiquiti, so there might be misses and/or frequent changes in this module, as Ubiquiti evolves the software.